xycoord/xycoord.github.io/_posts/2025-7-11-Optimising BPE.md

 title: "From Hours to Seconds: Optimising BPE Tokeniser Training"
 ---

 Training a tokeniser on even modest datasets can be surprisingly slow.
-When I implemented the standard chunked BPE algorithm (following Andrej Karpathy's tutorial) and ran it on a 100MB dataset, the estimated training time was several hours.
+When I implemented the standard chunked BPE algorithm (following [Andrej Karpathy's tutorial](https://www.youtube.com/watch?v=zduSFxRajkE)) and ran it on a 100MB dataset, the estimated training time was several hours.
 For context, I'm building a toy language model from scratch.
 The tokeniser is just a small part of the puzzle, and here I was, watching my CPU churn through what seemed like it should be a straightforward algorithm.

 This article details the six optimisations to the vanilla BPE algorithm I implemented - how and why they work as well as their performance gains.
-When combined they bring that training time down to just 13.3s.
+When combined they bring that training time down to just 13.3s!
+The full implementations are available on [GitHub](https://github.com/xycoord/Language-Modelling/tree/main/src/lm_tokenizers) so you can follow along with the optimisations as we go.

 For readers unfamiliar with the BPE algorithm, let’s begin there.

 # Introduction to BPE